gem5/website/_pages/documentation/gem5-stdlib/7-using-local-data-sources.md

 ### Understanding Local Resources

-Local resources, in the context of gem5, pertain to resources that users possess and wish to integrate into gem5 but aren't pre-existing in the gem5 resources database.
+Local resources in gem5 are resources that exist on a user's local machine, but have not been uploaded to the gem5 resources database.

+For users, the option to add a JSON data source pointing to local resources allows them to use `obtain_resource()` for their own resources.
-For users, This offers the flexibility to employ their own resources seamlessly within gem5, bypassing the need to create dedicated resource objects using `BinaryResource(local_path=/path/to/binary)`.
-Instead, they can directly utilize these local resources through `obtain_resource()`, streamlining the integration process.
+This bypasses the need to create dedicated resource objects using `BinaryResource(local_path=/path/to/binary)`, and streamlines the process of launching simulations.

 ### Using Custom Resource Configuration and Local Resources

 In this example, we will walk through how to set up your custom configuration and utilize your own local resources.
-For this illustration, we'll employ a JSON file as our resource data source.
+For this example, we'll use a JSON file as our resource data source.

 #### Creating a Custom Resource Data Source

 Let's begin by creating a local resource.
 This is a bare bones resource that will serve as an example.
 To use local resources with `obtain_resource()`, our bare bones resource need to have a binary file.
 Here we use an empty binary called `fake-binary`.

 **Note**: Make sure that Gem5 binary and `fake-binary` have same ISA target (RISCV here).